 The best plan of attack is to address the issue early on.

-Talk to your medical care provider and let them know that you plan to travel for an extended period of time and will need birth control that is manageable.
+Talk to your medical care provider and let them know that you plan to travel for an extended time and will need easy birth control.

 Some questions to ask: